IBM/CodeEngine/thumbnail/README.md

 Next we need to create a set of credentials that our build process will use to talk to the Registry.
-We'll give those credwntials a name of `thumbnail-icr-APIKEY` so we can delete it later when we're done:
+We'll give those credwntials a name of `thumbnail-icr-apikey` so we can delete it later when we're done:

 ```
-$ ibmcloud iam api-key-create thumbnail-icr-APIKEY
+$ ibmcloud iam api-key-create thumbnail-icr-apikey

-Creating API key thumbnail-icr-APIKEY under 7f9dc5344476457f2c0f53244a246d44 as abc@us.ibm.com...
+Creating API key thumbnail-icr-apikey under 7f9dc5344476457f2c0f53244a246d44 as abc@us.ibm.com...
 OK
-API key thumbnail-icr-APIKEY was created
+API key thumbnail-icr-apikey was created
 Successfully save API key information to apikey

 Please preserve the API key!
 It cannot be retrieved after it's created.

 ID            ApiKey-aeff919a-99e7-402a-9552-4924f7535832
-Name          thumbnail-icr-APIKEY
+Name          thumbnail-icr-apikey
 Description
 Created At    2021-04-04T17:16+0000
 API Key       jtL0Z2ynl7RZs0U57lrWPou3xw2hnLo6D3wkORrwCbjE